Skip to main content

 18 WESTLAND ROW

 Ruth Britto is a theoretical physicist studying fundamental interactions.
 She is best known for her work on scattering amplitudes, which are mathematical functions characterizing the production of elementary particles, for example in high-energy collider experiments designed for discovering and analyzing new particles and new physical behaviours.
 She is currently probing deep mathematical structure in these functions, with the aim of offering powerful computational algorithms and revealing unknown principles of quantum field theory.
-Born in Binghamton, New York, she earned degrees in mathematics from MIT and in physics from Harvard, and held research positions at the Institute for Advanced Study, the University of Amsterdam, Fermi National Accelerator Laboratory, and the Commissariat à l'énérgie atomique before coming to Trinity College Dublin in 2014, where she is an Associate Professor in Theoretical Physics.
+She earned degrees in mathematics from MIT and in physics from Harvard University, and held research positions at the Institute for Advanced Study, the University of Amsterdam, Fermi National Accelerator Laboratory, and the Commissariat à l'énérgie atomique before coming to Trinity College Dublin in 2014, where she is a Professor in Theoretical Physics.

 High Energy Physics Mathematical Physics Particle physics, fields theory QUANTUM CHROMODYNAMICS QUANTUM FIELD-THEORY